IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 ### Managing Actions with Packages

-1. If you have many Packages, you can better organize them by creating a Package that contains several similar packages.
+1. If you have many packages of actions, you can better organize them by creating a package that contains several similar packages.

 (!) true
 (x) false